 Click here to access your public WI immunization records.
 You will need to input some personal information (First and Last Name, Date of Birth, Social Security Number) and then you can print your records.

 International students from countries where Tuberculosis (TB) is endemic are required to undergo Tuberculosis (TB) screening.
 Information about this is provided by the International Student and Scholar Services office.

-Students with this type of hold (also known as a ME Hold for health clearance purposes) will not be allowed to register for their next semester classes before completing this requirement.
-Discover more details regarding the ME hold.
+Students with a hold on their record (also known as a ME Hold for health clearance purposes) will not be allowed to register for their next semester classes before completing this requirement.
+Please call UMD Health Services for more information, 218-726-8155.

 Learn More About Vaccines

 Vaccine information can be viewed at the Center for Disease Control website.